Looking for something fun to do to get away from the Christmas rush?

 Then find your local Wildlife Trust here or conservation charity if you don't live in the UK, to see how you can get involved, even if you live miles from the sea.There are 46 Trusts around the UK from Alderney in the Channel Islands to Scotland, Cornwall to Norfolk, and North West Wales to Kent.

-The Wildlife Trusts have lots of information about the General Election and how you can be a voice for our natural world and what you can do now it's over.
 We all need to shout loudly for nature!
 Nature has no voice, so it’s up to all of us to speak up.
 The Wildlife Trusts have information about what they think the Government's priorities should be and Polar Bears International (who have been researching sea ice and polar bears for decades) have help here on how to talk about climate change, and how you can get political.

 10 ways to get involved in National Marine Week